garrandall/popular-music-data/tracks/automatically-sunshine-the-supremes.md

 ---

-Ooh baby let's take life's highway
+Oh baby let's take life's highway
 It's automatically yours and my way
 No road is too rough to travel
 We'll walk barefoot on life's gravel